Clos de l'Oratoire Saint-Emilion 2018 - Grand Cru Classé

 Robert Parker - Wine Advocate

-The 2018 Clos de l'Oratoire boasts a deep purple-garnet color and a rock star nose of plum jam, chocolate-covered cherries, and blackberries, along with notes of candied violets, licorice, and Sichuan pepper with a hint of tapenade.
-The medium-bodied to full-bodied palate is loaded with juicy black fruit as well as plenty of exotic spices and earthy accents, supported by very ripe, soft tannins and consistent freshness, with a long, fragrant finish.
+The Clos de l'Oratoire 2018 boasts a deep purple-garnet color and a rock-star nose of plum jam, chocolate-coated cherry, and blackberry, along with notes of candied violet, licorice, and Sichuan pepper, with a hint of tapenade.
+The medium- to full-bodied palate is bursting with juicy black fruit, along with a host of exotic spices and earthy notes, supported by very ripe, soft tannins and consistent freshness, leading to a long, fragrant finish.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France